Environmental Field Site Network

-To advance our missions in undergraduate education, environmental research and community outreach, the Institute, in partnership with the Environment, Ecology and Energy Program, has established a network of field sites with locations in North Carolina and abroad.
-The site locations offer a variety of ecosystem settings ranging from the mountains to the coast to urban settings to tropical rain forests.
-The field site program is coordinated through the Study Abroad Office of the College of Arts and Sciences, with the exception of the Sustainable Triangle Field Site.
-Each site focuses on themes specific to that community or region and provides a semester-long opportunity for students to explore real-world issues through a combination of course work, field trips, group research projects and internships with local organizations.
-Challenges facing host communities help shape the curriculum at each site, and the results of research by UNC-Chapel Hill faculty and students are shared with community partners.
+A network of field sites in North Carolina and abroad advance UNC’s missions in undergraduate education, environmental research and community engagement.
+The Institute for the Environment, in partnership with the Environment, Ecology and Energy Program and the UNC Study Abroad Office, has established site locations that offer ecosystem settings ranging from mountains to coasts to urban environments and tropical rain forests.
+Students experience a combination of indoor and outdoor classroom time and fieldwork at all the field sites.
+Each site focuses on themes relevant to their community or region and provides a semester-long opportunity for students to explore real-world issues through a combination of course work, field trips, group research projects and internships with local organizations.
+Learning happens in the field, but students are also attending seminars and directly engaging with leaders in relevant science fields.